 Abused and Alone

-appears in We Will Not Be Silenced
+appeared in We Will Not Be Silenced

 , the lived experience of sexual harassment and sexual assault told powerfully through poetry, prose, essay, and art with 70 percent of the profits donated to organizations that provide services to sexual harassment and sexual assault survivors.

-appears in Volume No. XVII and Ashes to Ashes
+appeared in Volume No. XVII and Ashes to Ashes

-appears in Volume No. XVIII of Survivor's Review
+appeared in Volume No. XVIII of Survivor's Review

 , which encourages the creative expression of cancer survivors.